The article is headline Leasing accounting transaction, 2012

 Author concludes that a lease that does not look like ownership will get the straightforward treatment that people wanted."
 When the new rule is introduced, the balance sheets of many companies will suddenly get bloated, adding a lot of assets and a lot of debts.
 Companies will have to spend a lot of time convincing investors that they have not suddenly become much riskier.

-5. Mariyat Khanakhmedova.
+Mariyat Khanakhmedova.

-The author, FLOYD NORRIS, gives the information about Lease accounting as a one of those things that drive some analysts up a wall, and fixing it has long been on the list of things the accounting rule makers should do.
+ОтветитьУдалитьThe author, FLOYD NORRIS, gives the information about Lease accounting as a one of those things that drive some analysts up a wall, and fixing it has long been on the list of things the accounting rule makers should do.

 as noted in the study, the problem with renting is that for practical purposes it is often a way to own something without showing it as an asset and without showing the necessary payments as a liability.